NITCbase/nitcbase.github.io/docs/Roadmap/Stage08.md

 Recall that every open relation has an entry in the relation cache.
 If any update to the cache entries for a relation are made, these must be committed back to the disk.
 Normally, such write-back is performed when the relation is closed.
 Hence, in the previous stages, we implemented the write-back operations in the `OpenRelTable::closeRel()` function.

 However, in the present stage, when we create a new relation, the relation cache entries for the relation catalog and attribute catalog will be modified (the `numRecords` field will be incremented).
 Since these catalogs are never opened or closed, the relation cache write-back cannot happen inside `OpenReltable::closeRel()`.
 Instead, the relation cache write-back for the relation catalog and the attirbute catalog is peformed when the destructor for the `OpenRelTable` class is executed during system shutdown.
-(Recall that the cache entries for relation catalog and attribute catalog were set up during system initialization, when the constructor for `OpenRelTable` executes).
+(Recall that the cache entries for relation catalog and attribute catalog were set up during system initialization, when the constructor for `OpenRelTable` executed).

 <details>
 <summary>Cache/OpenRelTable.cpp</summary>